Yahoo Search: Evolution of search features

 In July 2008, Yahoo Search introduced Yahoo Search BOSS ("Build your Own Search Service").
 This service allows developers to use Yahoo's system for indexing information and images and create custom search engines.

 Yahoo introduced Search Direct, which suggests results as the user types, in March 2011.
 The function aims to answer user questions without loading a new page.
 In 2012, the company released Yahoo Axis, a iOS app and desktop browser extension to provide a streamlined search experience.
 Axis displayed search results as visual snapshots in a horizontal carousel, allowing users to preview pages without leaving the results page.
 It was sunset in June 2013.

 Yahoo published Aviate, its search application for Android devices, in June 2014.
 The app was updated with browser-less search six months later.

+Multilanguage search

+In 2005, Yahoo introduced an experimental option to searching called "Recherche multilingue" on Yahoo!
+France and "Suche Translator" on Yahoo!
+Deutschland, allowing users to enter search queries in French or German, and receive corresponding results in German, English, French, Italian, and Spanish, powered by AltaVista machine translation.
+This unique and innovative feature was never extended to other languages or countries, and was eventually discontinued.

 Partnerships

 In July 2009, Yahoo and Microsoft announced a deal in which Bing would provide results for Yahoo Search.
 In exchange, the deal also established a "search alliance" between Yahoo and Bing to sell advertising on both services, with Yahoo receiving 88% of search ad sales revenue on its site for the first five years, as well as the right to sell advertisements on certain Microsoft sites.
 The search alliance was implemented in 2010, and all Yahoo-sponsored ad clients transitioned to Microsoft adCenter by the end of the year.